Sea Kale! Crambe maritima

 This versatile perennial is best grown in sandy to gravelly, well-drained loam in full sun, although it does tolerate light shade and some drought.
 The plant habit is a spreading basal mound that grows 30-36” tall and to 24-30” wide.
 With a mounding crown of fragrant white flowers that attract pollinators, it adds a stately presence to a vegetable patch or ornamental garden.
-This is not a well-known plant, and local nurseries are unlikely to carry seeds or root stock, but it can be ordered from our friend Jonathan Bates at the Food Forest Farm.

 Sea Kale Facts: